henryjameslau/henryjameslau.github.io/_posts/2017-10-25-how-to-embed-ONS-interactives.md

 This would work fine for most circumstances.
 But if you were changing the size of your window for example rotating your mobile or changing the resizing your browser, the width that was set when the page loaded would no longer correspond with the width of your browser.

 ## Making your embed responsive
-We use a javascript library called [pym.js](http://blog.apps.npr.org/pym.js/) to make our interactives reponsive.
+We use a javascript library called [pym.js](http://blog.apps.npr.org/pym.js/) to make our interactives responsive.
 The basic idea is that on resizing, the interactives are redrawn to fit the new iframe.
-If the width of the interactive is small i.e. a mobile screen, the interactive is designed to behave differently.
+If the width of the interactive is small, like a mobile screen, the interactive is designed to behave differently.

 To embed a responsive graphic, you need to use [pym.js](http://blog.apps.npr.org/pym.js/) on the site you're embedding on.
 This is quite simple to do if you can add scripts to your page.
-This website is refered to as the parent.
+This website is referred to as the parent.
 The page you're embedding is called the child.

 The example on the pym.js page says use code like this